AsiaMixTravel

 • Classic: just oil, flour, water, salt.

-• With herbs: includes wild onion (jusai) or green onion.
+• With herbs: addition of wild onion (jusai) or green onion.

 • Extended versions: milk, cheese, meat - found in family recipes and modern menus.